EAST ANGLIA ONE OFFSHORE WIND FARM

 Iberdrola group, through its subsidiary ScottishPower Renewables, has put into operation what is now the largest wind farm in its history and one of the world's largest of its kind: the East Anglia ONE offshore wind farm in British waters in the North Sea.
 With an installed capacity of 714 megawatts (MW), the 102 turbines that comprise it are already operational, producing clean energy for 630,000 British homes.

-Placed in the North Sea — about 50 kilometres from the coast of the English county of Suffolk —, East Anglia ONE had an investment of 2.5 billion pounds and is owned 60 % by Iberdrola group and 40 % by the Green Investment Group (GIG), of the Macquarie group.
+Placed in the North Sea — about 50 kilometres from the coast of the English county of Suffolk —, East Anglia ONE External link, opens in new window. had an investment of 2.5 billion pounds and is owned 60 % by Iberdrola group and 40 % by the Green Investment Group (GIG), of the Macquarie group.

 The project started up on schedule despite the complex environment generated by the COVID-19 pandemic.
 In fact, around 20 % of the installation of the turbines was carried out during the lockdown period in the United Kingdom, which forced the company and its professionals to change their working methods: smaller boats were fitted out to reduce the crews as much as possible, spaces were created for professionals to live together to avoid contact with people outside the project and specific health protocols were developed, avoiding changes to the teams.